cadeneo02/Buddy_Up/README.md

-This is the COMP 324 repository
+This is the repository for the COMP 324 project